rust-stuco/lectures/week6/slides.md

 The Rust community thinks about tests in terms of two main categories: unit tests and integration tests.

-* Unit Tests test each unit of code in isolation
+* Unit tests test each unit of code in isolation
-* Integration Tests are entirely external to your library
+* Integration tests are entirely external to your library

 ---